hbctraining/Intro-to-R-online-Catalyst/lessons/5A_Segment_5_Video_A.md

 ```

 The list above is a non-comprehensive list of functions that can be used to inspect data structures.
 However, these are some of the more commonly used ones.

+## Conclusion

+Inspecting data structures is a very important aspect of working in R. It is often necessary to perform sanity checks on outputs from other functions or scripts to ensure that the results are as expected.
+Some of the functions listed above can also be used as input to downstream applications, for example the row names from a data frame might be required to extract information about specific rows.

+Thanks for your attention.